hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 ### Expected Archive Format

-Terraform Enterprise expects the module version uploaded to be a tarball with the module in the root (not in a subdirectory).
+Terraform Cloud expects the module version uploaded to be a tarball with the module in the root (not in a subdirectory).

 Given the following folder structure: